lucnguyen104/olist_brazil_e_commerce/README.md

 After a customer purchases the product from Olist Store, a seller gets notified to fulfill that order.
 Once the customer receives the product, or the estimated delivery date is due, the customer gets a satisfaction survey by email where they can give a note for the purchase experience and write down some comments.

 ### Objective
-1. Create data pipeline to ingest data in PostgreSQL or SQL server database
+1. Create data pipeline to ingest data in SQL server database
 2. Use Power BI to answer following questions:
     - How many customers, orders, and orders per customer does the company have?
     - What is the number of customers by state?